fong/java-sftp/README.md

 #### Restricted Folders
 Folders in the FTP folder can be restricted with the use of a ```.restrict``` file containing all valid accounts and passwords to the folder. **Note 1:** If there is no ```.restrict``` file, the folder will be public. **Note 2** If there is a ```.restrict``` file with no accounts and passwords, the folder will be inaccessible by any client.

-## How to setup SFTPServer and run:
+## How to setup SFTPServer and run
 1. Create you authentication text file.
 This an be done with any text editor.
 The format of the text file is ```USER ACCT PASS```.
 Each parameter is separated by a space.
 If there is no parameter (i.e. no account or no password), ensure that there is still a space in between.
 If multiple accounts are required separate each account with a ```|```.
 Each user is declared on a new line.
 Save it as a .txt file (e.g. ```auth.txt```).

    Example of an authentication text file: